-- Play violin, viola, or cello in an ensemble every semester during which you take studio lessons. - Complete at least eight semesters of a conducted Ensemble (either Humboldt Symphony or Intermediate Orchestra) - Complete at least four semesters of Chamber Music - Complete a minimum of 12 Ensemble courses.
+- Play violin, viola, or cello in an ensemble every semester during which you take studio lessons. - Complete at least seven semesters of a conducted Ensemble (either Humboldt Symphony or Intermediate Orchestra) - Complete at least four semesters of Chamber Music - In addition to the requirements stated above, complete at least one additional semester of ensemble participation chosen from Humboldt Symphony, or Chamber Music - Complete a minimum of 12 Ensemble courses.

-- Complete at least four semesters of a conducted instrumental Ensemble (Intermediate Orchestra, Wind Ensemble, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least two semesters of a vocal ensemble - Complete a minimum of 8 semesters of Ensemble participation
+- Complete at least four semesters of a conducted instrumental Ensemble (Intermediate Orchestra, Symphonic Band, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least one semester of a vocal ensemble - In addition to the requirements stated above, complete at least one additional semester of ensemble participation chosen from Humboldt Chorale, University Singers, Madrigal Singers, or Mariachi de Humboldt - Complete a minimum of 8 semesters of Ensemble participation

-- A conducted ensemble on your instrument every semester - (Violin, Viola, Cello continued) - At least four semesters of chamber music and/or jazz ensembles - At least one semester of Intermediate Orchestra on a "Families" instrument - At least four semesters of vocal ensembles (with as much variety as possible)
+- A conducted ensemble on your instrument every semester - At least four semesters of chamber music and/or jazz ensembles - At least one semester of Intermediate Orchestra or AM Jazz Band on a Techniques Class instrument - At least four semesters of vocal ensembles (with as much variety as possible) - Play violin in Mariachi de Humboldt for as many semesters as possible